BellaMrx/CSS_Guide/README.md

     }
    ```

-    - There is also a shorthand notation for hexadecimal values:
+There is also a shorthand notation for hexadecimal values.

    ```
     section {